-As a recording artist, RJ’s garnered critical acclaim and chart success.
-His “Nightly Suicide” EP debuted on the AMA radio chart the week it was released in March 2016 and stayed on the chart for five months.
-Skope magazine described “Nightly Suicide” as an “absorbing and thought provoking album of six perfectly produced songs, which impress you to the marrow of your bones and leave you replaying them and reflecting . . . .”
-In 2015 RJ released a two-sided single “New Orleans Undercover,” which debuted at #2 on iTunes New Blues Releases Chart.
-“New Orleans Undercover” was recorded in New Orleans with New Orleans musicians featuring RJ’s close friend and 2012 National Banjo Hall of Fame inductee Lee Floyd.
-His debut solo EP “Hell Hole Swamp” (March 2015) included tracks produced in Lafayette, Louisiana by True Blood and Treme’ contributor C.C.
-Adcock and featuring the legendary Stanton Moore on drums and Artelius Mystic on sousaphone.
-RJ’s song “Smothered” from the “Hell Hole Swamp” EP is the title track and theme song to the feature film “Smothered” (written and directed by John Schneider).
+RJ’s 2016 EP Nightly Suicide was also spun on the country’s Americana stations, and Tampa’s WMNF 88.5 named it one of the best albums of 2016.
+In 2015 RJ released a two-sided single New Orleans Undercover, which debuted at #2 on iTunes New Blues Releases Chart.
+New Orleans Undercover was recorded in New Orleans with New Orleans musicians and features 2012 National Banjo Hall of Fame inductee Lee Floyd.
+RJ’s debut solo EP Hell Hole Swamp (March 2015) includes tracks produced in Lafayette, Louisiana by True Blood and Treme’ contributor C.C.
+Adcock and features the legendary Stanton Moore on drums.
+RJ’s song Smothered from the Hell Hole Swamp EP is the title track and theme song to the feature film “Smothered” (written and directed by John Schneider).